Difficulties and Diagnoses

 Before We Discuss Items in Detail- The DSM-IV (TR) (Diagnostic and Statistical Manual IV, Text Revision)

-The DSM-IV (soon to be the DSM-V) is the industry standard primary source of diagnostic information for all issues of emotional and mental “illnesses” (for brevity’s sake), and developmental disabilities.
+The DSM-IV (soon to be the DSM-V) is the industry standard primary source of diagnostic information for all issues of emotional and mental “illnesses” (for brevity’s sake), developmental disabilities, and more.
+These problems range from what most of us are aware of- depression, anxiety, PTSD, bipolar disorder, addiction, schizophrenia and etc, illnesses of childhood (ADHD, for instance), illnesses of the elderly (dementia, Alzheimer’s), developmental disabilities (Downs Syndrome, etc), and others.
 All mental health professionals are charged with the responsibility of using this book as the means of identifying and diagnosing problems that we treat.
 It is broken up into several sections that cover different kinds of problems.

 Just like the common cold or other physical illnesses, one does not have to have every symptom to be diagnosed with a problem.
 It’s also possible to have more than one diagnosis at a time, and often is.
 This book is arguably based on a “medical model” of symptoms (usually observable, measurable indicators of problems), diagnosis, etiology (study of where an illness comes from), treatment options, and prognosis.

-This book does little to give direction about types of treatment, but enables us to have a “convention” about how we diagnose problems, and communicate about them in a shorthand manner.
+The “manual” does little to give direction about types of treatment, but enables us to have a “convention” (some agreement) about how we diagnose problems, and communicate about them in a shorthand manner.
 Am mentioning this book first, because the “names” (diagnoses) we give to different kinds of problems we treat all come from this book.
 Below, I will describe some of these problems and diagnoses, loosely defined and described by the book for some ease of use and understanding for non-professionals.

-Stuff We All Suffer: Problems, Issues, Technical Difficulties
+Stuff We All Suffer From: Problems, Issues, Technical Difficulties

 These are all reasons people come to see a therapist, when they effect our relationship with ourselves (something not everyone considers), and other people.
 While some of these concerns might require the services of other folk (accountants, career counselors, physicians), the “coping skills”, problem-solving (of some of these issues) and feelings about them are the focus of therapists and other mental health professionals.